Cyameluric acid

 Cyameluric acid or 2,5,8-trihydroxy-s-heptazine is a chemical compound with formula C_{6}N_{7}O_{3}H_{3}, usually described as a heptazine molecule with the hydrogen atoms replaced by hydroxyl groups –OH; or any of its tautomers.

 The substance exists as an equilibrium of 17 tautomers that easily interconvert among each other.
 Calculations show that the symmetric tri-oxo form (1,4,7-trihydro-2,5,8-trioxo-s-heptazine) is the most stable.
-Therefore, this compound contains amide groups rather than imidic acids.
+Therefore, this compound contains urea groups rather than imidic acids.

 History

 In 1834 Justus von Liebig described the compounds that he named melamine, melam, and melon.
 In 1835 Leopold Gmelin prepared novel salts by heating potassium ferrocyanide with sulfur); recognizing their connection to the compounds described by Liebig, he named the salts "hydromelonates" and the corresponding acid "hydromelonic".
 In the following years Liebig prepared the same salts by other methods, such as by fusing potassium thiocyanate with antimony trichloride, and eventually determined the formula C_{9}N_{13}H_{3} for the acid.

 Cyameluric acid, H_{3}O_{3}C_{6}N_{7} and salts were prepared in 1850 by W. Henneberg, by treating Gmelin's "hydromelonate" with alkali.